ponylang/pony-patterns/content/async/waiting.md

 6
 ```

-## The Conclusion
+## Discussion

 It's not the most exciting output in the world but, it's a pattern that can
 be adapted to many different scenarios.
+Timer can be put to use for rate
+limiting outgoing network connections, creating buffers that flush at a set
+interval, implementing timeouts and variety of other time based _blocking_
+operations.

 ---